Provenance for Sensemaking

 As mentioned, visualisation and/or machine learning can be used to answer these questions.

-If you are familiar with Large Language Models or LLMs (more information in the Human-AI teaming project description), such as chatGPT, that create a vector representation of text; the provenance vector (or Provectoris) is a vector representation of sensemaking.
-Since the former is usually called ‘text embedding’, we call this ‘Provenance Embedding’.
+If you are familiar with Large Language Models or LLMs (more information in the Human-AI teaming project), such as chatGPT, you would know that LLMs essentially is based on a vector representation of text.
+The provenance vector (or Provectories) is a vector representation of sensemaking.
+While the data is different (text vs. provenance), the ways of how they are constructed are similar, and maybe they would have similar properties?

 LLMs are trained to predict the next word in a sentence.
-However, they exhibit ‘intelligence’ way beyond this, such as summarising text and answer questions.
-So the question is: Is it possible to do something similar to Provenance Embedding?
-Can we training a model that can predict the next step in sensemaking?
-What other ‘intelligence’ such a model can have?
+However, they exhibit ‘intelligence’ way beyond this simple task, appearing to have almost human-like understanding of the text.
+So the question is: Is it possible to do something similar to Provenance Embedding, i.e., can we training a model that can predict the next step in sensemaking, which is very useful itself, but more importantly would such a model exhibit more advanced ‘intelligence’ equivalent to LLM’s ability to understand natural language (such as understanding sensemaking as human would)?